 - 1. What is the name of the person certifying the declaration for your State?
 Jeff Long - 2.
 What is this person's title?
-Commissioner - 3.
+Commissioner of TDOSHS - 3.
 Who is your Governor's highway safety representative?
-Buddy Lewis - 4.
+Clyde Lewis - 4.
 What is this person's title?
-Governor's Highway Safety
+Director

 The State affirmatively accepts the State certification declaration written below by selecting 'yes'.

 Yes

 Yes, uploaded certification document

 No